[This article was first published in April 2019 and has been expanded and revised.]

 The interesting thing about all the organic waste material is that most of us traditionally rake it up, cram it into a green waste barrel, and then go back to repeat the process a few weeks later.
 Yet all that "waste" and yard debris is actually beneficial.

-One of the main ingredients your lawn and other landscaping plants need to survive and thrive is nutrients, primarily nitrogen, phosphorus, potassium.
+Some of the main ingredients your lawn and other landscaping plants need to survive and thrive are nutrients, primarily nitrogen, phosphorus, potassium.
 In smaller amounts, most grasses and other plants require calcium, magnesium, and sulfur as well.

 "Instead of bagging up your grass clippings after mowing, leave them on the lawn where they will decompose and return nutrients back to the soil.
 Just make sure to avoid cutting grass less than one inch.

 Another great way to reuse is with dried leaves or shredded wood waste.
 You can use these to make mulch.
 Spread mulch in thin layers around the base of plants.
 This prevents weed growth, retains water, adds nutrients back to the soil, and regulates soil temperature.
 You can do the same with grass clippings."

 Many people are re-discovering the benefits of composting, especially for recycling their yard trimmings and organic debris.
 There is nothing new about composting and many folks have always followed the practice, but it is seeing a resurgence among more suburban homeowners and renters.

 It's estimated that domestic food scraps and residential yard waste make up about 20 to 30 percent of what goes into the waste stream and, ultimately, into the quickly diminishing landfills.
 By redirecting all of this organic waste into compost bins, it is possible to make a significant reduction in the amount of waste being processed.

 The major benefit of compost is that it's an organic material that can be added to soil to help plants grow.
 This material includes hard things such as dead leaves, twigs, and branches.
 In composting terms these materials are referred to as "browns".